Jigsaw (company): Project Shield

 Project Shield is a free anti-distributed denial-of-service (anti-DDoS) service that is offered by Jigsaw to websites that have "media, elections, and human rights-related content."
 The main goal of the project is to serve "small, under-resourced news sites that are vulnerable to the web’s growing epidemic of DDoS attacks", according to team lead George Conard.
 It is similar to services offered by companies like Cloudflare.
-Google initially announced Project Shield at their Ideas Conference on 21 October 2013.
+Google announced Project Shield at their Ideas Conference on 21 October 2013.
 The service was initially only offered to trusted testers, but on 25 February 2016, Google opened up the service to any qualifying website.
 The service works by having the website use Google's IPs, and traffic is routed through a Google-owned reverse proxy that identifies and filters malicious traffic.

 Project Shield provides news, human rights, and election monitoring sites with protection from DDoS cyber-attacks by a system of caching (storing the data from the protected website to reduce load on the site).
 It also filters traffic to thwart DDoS attacks.
 Project Shield is built on Google Cloud Platform.
 It is provided free of charge to the qualifying websites of independent journalists, human rights, and elections monitoring websites to protect them regardless of their location and Project Shield as of 2016 October has users in Europe, Asia, North America, and Africa.
 Project Shield rescued Brian Krebs's security blog from a then-unprecedented DDoS attack that knocked the website entirely offline.

 In March 2017, Jigsaw launched a campaign called "Protect Your Election", a suite of free tools to help protect access to information during elections.
 These tools include Shield, Password Alert, and two-step verification.